gmazzap/OptionsStorage/README.md

     // database freeze
     $storage->toDB();

-On a subsequent request now we do:
+On a subsequent request:

     // load the state from what "freezed" in previous code
     $storage = new GM\OptionsStorage('my-option');

-    $storage->setDirectories( STYLESHEETPATH . '/conf', TEMPLATEPATH. '/conf' );
+    $storage->setDirectories( STYLESHEETPATH . '/conf', TEMPLATEPATH . '/conf' );

     $red_fruits = $storage->get( 'conf-child.fruits.red' );
     // result from database